Ernie Williamson: Professional career

-Williamson was drafted in the tenth round of the 1947 NFL Draft by the Washington Redskins.
+Williamson was drafted in the tenth round of the 1947 NFL draft by the Washington Redskins.
 He then played for the New York Giants and the Los Angeles Dons of the All-America Football Conference (AAFC), before a knee-injury ended his playing career.

 Coaching and administrative career

 In 1952, Williamson was hired as line coach for the football team and head coach for the track team at Sewanee: The University of the South in Sewanee, Tennessee.
-He served as an assistant football coach for two seasons before succeeding William C. White as head coach of the Sewanee Tigers football in 1954.
+He served as an assistant football coach for two seasons before succeeding William C. White as head coach of the Sewanee Tigers football program in 1954.

 In 1957, Williamson returned to the University of North Carolina to head the Educational Foundation, a foundation that raises money for scholarships for student-athletes, which he led for three decades.
 Williamson received the William R. Davie Award from the UNC Board of Trustees in 1986 to recognize his distinguished service to the University.
 He also was the recipient of a Priceless Gem from the Department of Athletics in 1982 and a Distinguished Alumnus Award in 1997.